vrokad/build-guide/topic/k2c-qli-build-ga/introduction.rst

 .. note::

-   - See `hardware SoCs <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-115/soc.html>`__ that are supported on Qualcomm Linux.
+   - See `Hardware SoCs <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-115/soc.html>`__ that are supported on Qualcomm Linux.
    - For IQ-615 build instructions, see `Qualcomm IQ-6 Quick Start Guide` [DOC NOT PUBLISHED YET].